Rizky-Iqbal36/dockerNodeMongo/README.md

 Note:

 - the image's configuration is connecting to mongodb replica set<br />
-- if you want to connect to mongodb (without replica),
+- if you want to connect to mongodb (without replica)
   - just change the configuration using "Kubernetes Deployment" on .env (cp .env.example .env)
   - rebuild the image and register your image on your own docker hub account
-  - don't forget to change container image on deploy-app.yaml with the image you just registered
+  - don't forget to change container image on deploy-app.yaml with the image you just registered before you apply

 ### ENJOY